 Everyone feels and functions best when neither too bored nor too aroused, says Aron.
 The tricky thing for the HSP is that she or he is more easily aroused than others and may find it difficult to follow the body’s cues.
-By learning to recognize the gifts that your heightened sensitivity brings and to pinpoint your optimal level of arousal and live within it, you can find more fulfillment in relationships and work — and contribute your natural wisdom to the world around you.
+By learning to recognize the gifts that your heightened sensitivity brings and to pinpoint your optimal level of arousal, live within it, and even discover rewarding ways to get out of your comfort zone, you can find more fulfillment in relationships and work — and contribute your natural wisdom to the world around you.
 You can even start thinking of your high sensitivity as a superpower, as I noted in this interview on the trait with PsychCentral.

 Appropriate therapy can offer an opportunity to move beyond feeling weird and to reap the benefits of your valuable intuition and insight.

 It’s essential to work with a practitioner who appreciates the challenges and gifts of highly sensitive people, rather than viewing their traits as “problems” and assuming that these are the product of childhood trauma or a dysfunctional family.

 It’s also important to work with a therapist who is aware of and responsive to any tendency an HSP may have to be overwhelmed by the therapy process itself, so that the two of you can work together to create an emotionally safe space for your healing.